Creative Rest

 Maybe nap.
 But for sure, rest.

 Dearly Beloved and the dog didn’t leave until after 12 pm.
 He was gone playing pool at the senior center in the morning, so I had quiet time here.
 But as I move through the house, there are so many piles to be dealt with—the mess from being gone.
 How does that happen?
 I was gone, but things pile up.
-There must be a cute little being, who comes in when I’m gone, and piles up things: the mail, dirty dishes, towels to be washes.
+There must be a cute little being, who comes in when I’m gone, and piles up things: the mail, dirty dishes, towels to be washed.

-And all I want to a do is nap.
+And all I want to do is nap.
 Probably a good thing to do.
 But who is going to clean up those piles?

 And then there’s planning for not just this week in the author business, but for the rest of this month/quarter of 2024.
 I have planned the quarter, but as things change, that needs to change, also.
 Then I break down the month and quarterly tasks into weekly ones, which is very helpful.
 It helps to not overwhelm me.